-Supplies purchased for any student with any financial aid, including, but not limited to, Pell Grant, WIOA, VA, and scholarships you must:
+To purchase books with any financial aid, including, but not limited to, Pell Grant, WIA, VA, and scholarships you must:

 - 1. Have a valid student I.D. in hand. - 2.
 Purchase on specified dates; usually no earlier than 5 business days before the first day of class.
 (Dates will be posted around campus.)